ronakgupta11/spiceui-latest/README.md

 # SpiceUI

-SpiceUI is a FastAPI application that converts UI designs (images or Figma links) into React code using a specific UI library.
-The application ingests UI components one at a time and uses them to generate clean, modular React code.
+SpiceUI is a powerful tool that converts UI designs into React code using component libraries.
+It leverages AI to analyze UI designs and generate production-ready React components.

 ## Features

-- **Component Ingestion**: Ingest UI components from JSON metadata or documentation pages
-- **Image Annotation**: Annotate images and Figma designs to detect UI components
-- **Code Generation**: Generate React code using the matched components
+- Convert UI designs (images/Figma) to React code
-- **Vector Storage**: Store component information in a vector database for semantic search
-- **Vision AI**: Use CLIP and DETR models for image understanding and component matching
+- Support for multiple component libraries
+- AI-powered component identification and mapping
+- Detailed code generation with proper structure
+- Component and icon ingestion system
+- Vector store for efficient component search

+## Prerequisites

+- Python 3.8 or higher
+- Node.js 16 or higher (for React development)
+- Git

 ## Installation

+### Backend Setup

 1. Clone the repository:
 ```bash